roocs/clisops/docs/installation.rst

     $ git clone git://github.com/roocs/clisops

-Create Conda environment named `clisops`:
+Create Conda environment named `clisops`.
+For windows users, you might need to edit the `environment` file and remove the `xESMF` package.

 .. code-block:: console